Important Legal Disclaimer

 - Compare quotes online (Budget Direct, AAMI, NRMA)

-- Choose "contents insurance for renters" (not home/building)
+- Choose "contents cover for renters" (not home or building)

-These 35 items make life comfortable.
+These 35 items make life nicer.
 Add about $700 to reach the $880 total.
-This next level of your checklist includes comfort items once the basics are covered.
+Buy these once you have the basics and have covered your new apartment checklist priorities.

 Bedroom ($200)